lxsmnsyc/forgetti/README.md

   // - memo: a hook that resembles `useMemo`
   // - callback: a hook that resembles `useCallback`
   // - effect: a hook that resembles `useEffect`
+  // - ref: a hook that resembles `useRef`
   //
   // The definition is almost the same as the `memo` config
   // but you need to define the kind of the hook